GitHub23211/Simple-Jobs-Board/frontend/README.md

 * Added a button on a detailed job's page that says Apply for Job.
 Changed the onclick function of this button to a function called applyJob in main.js.
     * applyJob calls a view function called jobAppView that concatenates the innerHTMl of the page with a template called "jobApp-template"
         * Essentially, it places a textarea input and a submit button form on top of the job application page
-    * applyJob then dispatches a hashChange event to load the newly concatenated HTML code
-    * The onsubmit function of this submit button has been changed to submitApplication() found in main.ks
+    * The onsubmit function of this submit button has been changed to submitApplication() found in main.js
         * For now, submitApplication() just console logs a message to tell me the button is working.
 * Removed the class structure of model.js and replaced it with a prototype object structure.
 * Added getUser() and getJWT() functions in userAuth.js to be used later for authenticated requests and to show different views when a user is logged in